dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 #### PDM
-Pulse Density Modulation encodes analog signals into a digital bitstream where the number of high pulses (a '1') over a period signifies the signal's amplitude.
+Pulse Density Modulation encodes analog signals into a digital bitstream (a sequence of bits sent at a certain frequency) where the number of high pulses (a '1') over a period signifies the signal's amplitude.
 That is, the density of pulses represents amplitude, and this density is modulated.
+This bitstream must be far higher frequency than the original signal, as it needs many bits to represent the amplitude at a certain time point.
+That is, if the analog signal amplitude over a particular 5 millisecond sample (200Hz sampling) is approximately 0.5, then the bitstream needs to send 16 ones and 16 0s within 5ms ... which requires 32*200Hz == 16kHz bit rate.
-This bitstream must be far higher frequency than the original signal - in both chips' cases, ~1MHz is used, and the human voice peaks at ~20kHz (don't quote me on that).
+Inn both chips' cases, a ~1MHz bitstream is used, and the human voice peaks at ~20kHz (don't quote me on that).
 The analog signal can be recreated by using a low-pass filter that integrates the bitstream over time to produce a multi-bit value to represent amplitude at that time.